Azure-Samples/automated-testing-with-azurite/README.md

 1. Login to Azure DevOps

-2. Under the Organisation and Project, select a Repo and Configure a Pipeline using `build/azure-pipelines.yml`
+2. Under the Organisation and Project, select the sample folder git Repo and Configure a Pipeline using the `build/azure-pipelines.yml`

 3. Run the Pipeline

-After successful set up and running the pipeline in Azure DevOps Pipelines, the result should be like below:
+After a successful set up and running the pipeline in Azure DevOps Pipelines, the result should be like below:

 ![azure pipelines](assets/azure_pipeline.png)